Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Evaluation

 \paragraph{Average value of feature-set quality}

-While obtaining alternatives of homogeneous quality can be one goal of simultaneous search, the main selling point compared to sequential search would be alternatives of higher average quality.
-However, we found that solver-based simultaneous search is not clearly better than solver-based sequential search in that regard.
-In particular, Figure~\ref{fig:afs:impact-search-mean-train-objective} compares the distribution of the mean training-set objective in search runs with \emph{MI} as the feature-selection method and $k=5$.
-We observe that all solver-based search methods yield very similar distributions of feature-set quality.
-The other four feature-selection methods besides \emph{MI} also do not show a general quality advantage of solver-based simultaneous search.
-At most, solver-based simultaneous search tends to develop a slight advantage with a growing number of alternatives for \emph{MI}, as visible in Figure~\ref{fig:afs:impact-search-mean-train-objective}, and \emph{Model Gain}.
+While obtaining alternatives of homogeneous quality can be one goal of simultaneous search, another selling point would be reaching higher average quality than sequential search.
+However, this potential advantage rarely materialized in our experiments.
+In particular, Figure~\ref{fig:afs:impact-search-mean-train-objective} compares the distribution of the mean training-set objective value in search runs with \emph{Model Gain} as the feature-selection method and $k=5$.
+We observe that all search methods yield very similar overall distributions of average feature-set quality.
+Comparing solver-based sequential and simultaneous search on each experimental setting separately and then aggregating also shows a mean quality difference close to zero.
+Further, outliers can occur in both directions, i.e., either solver-based search method may yield higher quality.

-The test-set objective value in Figure~\ref{fig:afs:impact-search-mean-test-objective} and the test-set prediction performance in Figure~\ref{fig:afs:impact-search-mean-decision-tree-test-mcc} also exhibit the negligible quality difference between the solver-based search methods.
-As Figure~\ref{fig:afs:impact-search-fs-method-decision-tree-test-mcc} displays, the variation in prediction performance caused by other dimensions of the experimental design, e.g., dataset, dissimilarity threshold~$\tau$, etc., exceeds the variation due to the choice of the solver-based search method.
+The mean test-set objective value in Figure~\ref{fig:afs:impact-search-mean-test-objective} and the mean test-set prediction performance in Figure~\ref{fig:afs:impact-search-mean-decision-tree-test-mcc} also exhibit a negligible quality difference between the search methods.
+Finally, the other four feature-selection methods do not show a general quality advantage of solver-based simultaneous search either.

-Finally, Figure~\ref{fig:afs:impact-search-fs-method-metric-diff} displays the difference in feature-set quality between solver-based sequential and simultaneous search compared on each search setting separately, i.e., each combination of dataset, dissimilarity threshold~$\tau$, etc. Positive values in this figure denote a higher quality of simultaneous-search solutions, while negative values denote a higher quality of sequential-search solutions.
-The figure matches previous results by showing little variation in quality between the solver-based search methods except for \emph{Greedy Wrapper} feature selection.
-In particular, the quality difference is usually close to zero, apart from a few outliers.
-Additionally, the figure highlights that outliers can occur in both directions: While solver-based simultaneous search can yield better feature sets in some scenarios, solver-based sequential search can be better in others.